 ALTER TABLE on your database.
 Copy and paste these statements into your MySQL command interface or phpMyAdmin.

-ALTER TABLE statement we need to optimize all database tables.
+ALTER TABLE statement you need to optimize all database tables.

 Optimize all InnoDB tables with one prepared statement